apache/mesos/docs/endpoints/master/redirect.md

 2. This is broken currently "on the cloud" (e.g. EC2) as this will attempt to redirect to the private IP address, unless advertise_ip points to an externally accessible IP
+3. Any path after `/redirect` or `/master/redirect` will be appended to the protocol-relative redirect URL

 ### AUTHENTICATION ###